pixaful/pixafulversion2/site/content/privacy.md

 </ol>
 <h3><a name="changesofownership"></a>Changes of business ownership and control</h3>
 <ol start="24">
-<li>Hayden tomas may, from time to time, expand or reduce our business and this may involve the sale and/or the transfer of control of all or part of Hayden tomas.
+<li>Hayden Tomas may, from time to time, expand or reduce our business and this may involve the sale and/or the transfer of control of all or part of Hayden Tomas.
 Data provided by Users will, where it is relevant to any part of our business so transferred, be transferred along with that part and the new owner or newly controlling party will, under the terms of this privacy policy, be permitted to use the Data for the purposes for which it was originally supplied to us.</li>
 <li>We may also disclose Data to a prospective purchaser of our business or any part of it.</li>
 <li>In the above instances, we will take steps with the aim of ensuring your privacy is protected.</li>
 </ol>
 <h3><a name="cookies"></a>Cookies</h3>
 <ol start="27" >
 <li>This Website may place and access certain Cookies on your computer.
 Hayden Tomas uses Cookies to improve your experience of using the Website and to improve our range of products and services.
-Hayden tomas has carefully chosen these Cookies and has taken steps to ensure that your privacy is protected and respected at all times.</li>
+Hayden Tomas has carefully chosen these Cookies and has taken steps to ensure that your privacy is protected and respected at all times.</li>
 <li>All Cookies used by this Website are used in accordance with current UK and EU Cookie Law.</li>
 <li>Before the Website places Cookies on your computer, you will be presented with a message bar requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies, you are enabling Hayden Tomas to provide a better experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of the Website may not function fully or as intended.</li>
 <li>You can find a list of Cookies that we use in the Cookies Schedule.</li>